 I used to be confused how the children of Israel complained about manna.
 Free dinner for 40 years! sounded awesome to me.
 But my world flip flopped when I realized that D Todd Christofferson said his manna was a “personal economic challenge” that wouldn’t leave.
 What?
 That was not the free meal I had thought it was.

 Well Yes! if we allow them to bring us unto Christ.
-If we take our daily bread, manna, and say what do you want me to learn or become today or if we come unto Christ the kingdom of heaven is ours.
-It kinda goes with Elder Uchtdorf’s talk about not being grateful for things but in things.
-Or Elder Bednars about loads bringing us enough spiritual traction to get where we need to go.
+If we take our daily bread, manna, and say what do you want me to learn or become today?
+If we come unto Christ the kingdom of heaven is ours.
+It goes with Elder Uchtdorf’s talk about not being grateful for things but in things.
+Also Elder Bednars address about loads bringing us enough spiritual traction to get where we need to go.

 On this post I am going to let Elder Christofferson have the last word… I like his summary and fully agree.